joeandrews/modelbinder/README.md

 A two way model binder for backbone.
 Binds dom elements to model attributes via the name and data attributes.

+*Edit : this library currently uses dust.js templates to render the view.
+I will change this to make the render function template agnostic.
+It also uses some JQuery, i will remove this dependancie in due course.

+Please leave comments etc and issues + pull requests, it would be cool to make a pollished version of this.
 Usage :

 This library extends backone.js and should be included after the main backbone.js source code as follows.